Intra-Asia Cable Systems

 The ADC cable system will feature eight fiber pairs and is designed to carry more than 140 Tbps of traffic, enabling high capacity transmission of data across the East and Southeast Asian regions.

 The ADC consortium comprises CAT, China Telecom, China Unicom, PLDT Inc., Singtel, SoftBank Corp., Tata Communications and Viettel.
+The initial investment of the project is about US$290 million.

 The ADC consortium has awarded the supply contract to NEC.
 ADC is expected to be completed by the fourth quarter of 2022.